 Plant breeding began since time immemorial when man started planting crops to fill his needs for food, medicine or other cultural purposes such as beautification, perfume, and others.
-This work is further enhanced by Gregor Mendel, whose experiments in breeding plants not only gave us further understanding of botany or the science of plants but of the whole science of genetics as well.
+This work is further enhanced by Gregor Mendel, whose experiments in breeding autoflowers not only gave us further understanding of botany or the science of plants but of the whole science of genetics as well.

 Heredity is the ability of the plant to pass on genes to its offsprings.
 Your breeding begins by understanding these two.

-Breeding auto-flowering plant could mean that you wish to have a plant that has the auto-flowering ability of the ruderalis variety and the potency or high yield or others.
+A breeding autoflowers plant could mean that you wish to have a plant that has the auto-flowering ability of the ruderalis variety and the potency or high yield or others.
 To begin, let us discuss the sexuality of marijuana plants in general.